WhatsApp Is Axing Its $1 Subscription Fee

 Prepare to save a whole $1 every single year.
-WhatsApp has announced that it's dropping its annual subscription fee.

 Right now, WhatsApp is free for a year.
 After that, you're charged $1 each year for using the service.
 But Re/code reports from a conference in Munich, Germany, that it's scrapping the fee.
 WhatsApp founder Jan Koum reportedly explained at the event that the charging system "really doesn't work that well."